 Invest in a fully integrated restaurant POS system

 Managing your restaurant through COVID-19 can be made easier with Square’s POS technology.
 It is the best way to get a true picture of your restaurant’s performance, like tracking sales and employee performance.
 It can also be a great tool for boosting operations, creating efficiency with waiters with pay-at-table technology, and improving table management.

 Use sales data and analytics to make improvements

 Data from a POS system can be used to improve your overall operations.
 For example, if data shows that certain days and times tend to be busier, schedule more front-of-house staff at that time, and vice versa.
-POS software features can also be used to create invoices, track the performance of new promotions, and determine which front of house restaurant staff are the highest sellers.
+POS software features can also be used as a restaurant performance management system to create invoices, track the performance of new promotions, and determine which front of house restaurant staff are the highest sellers.